 In 1910, Second International held the first international women’s conference in Copenhagen (in the labour-movement building located at Jagtvej 69, which until recently housed Ungdomshuset).
 An ‘International Women’s Day’ was established.
 It was suggested by the important German Socialist Clara Zetkin, although no date was specified.
 The following year, 1911, IWD was marked by over a million people in Austria, Denmark, Germany and Switzerland, on March 19.
 In the West, International Women’s Day was first observed as a popular event after 1977 when the united Nations General Assembly invited member states to proclaim March 8 as the UN Day for Women’s Rights and International Peace.

 Demonstrations marking International Women’s Day in Russia proved to be the first stage of the Russian Revolution of 1917.

 Following the October Revolution, the Bolshevik Alexandra Kollontai persuaded Lenin to make it an official holiday in the Soviet Union, and it was established, but was a working day until 1965.
 On May 8, 1965 by the decree of the USSR Presidium of the Supreme Soviet International Women’s Day was declared a non working day in the USSR “in commemoration of the outstanding merits of Soviet women in communistic construction, in the defense of their Fatherland during the Great Patriotic War, in their heroism and selflessness at the front and in the rear, and also marking the great contribution of women to strengthening friendship between peoples, and the struggle for peace.
 But still, women’s day must be celebrated as are other holidays.”

-he UN theme for International Women’s Day 2014 is “Equality for Women is Progress for All”.
+The UN theme for International Women’s Day 2015 is “Make It Happen”.

 1010 – Ferdowsi completes his epic poem Shāhnāmeh.